History of Tulsa County Medical Society Foundation Scholarship Fund Trust

 Tulsa County Medical Society Foundation is now receiving applications from eligible medical students for its 2023-2024 Scholarship Awards.
 These are cash grants which do not have to be repaid.

 To be eligible, students must be in good standing and enrolled in their 2nd, 3rd or 4th year (in the 2022-2023 academic year) at OU School of Community Medicine-Tulsa or OSU College of osteopathic Medicine-Tulsa.
 Applications must be received by TCMS by Monday, August 15th.

 All applicants will be notified of the results and recipients will be announced during the month of September.
-A reception will be held in October to distribute the scholarship awards.
+A reception will be held in the fall to distribute the scholarship awards.

 Previous recipients are not eligible to apply.